cap-js/docs/node.js/cds-test.md

 ### Testing Service APIs

 As `cds.test()` launches the server in the current process, you can access all services programmatically using the respective [Node.js Service APIs](core-services).
-Here is an example for that taken from [cap/samples](https://github.com/SAP-samples/cloud-cap-samples/blob/a8345122ea5e32f4316fe8faef9448b53bd097d4/test/consuming-services.test.js#L2):
+Here's an example for that taken from [*cap/samples*](https://github.com/SAP-samples/cloud-cap-samples/blob/a8345122ea5e32f4316fe8faef9448b53bd097d4/test/consuming-services.test.js#L2):

 ```js
 it('Allows testing programmatic APIs', async () => {